nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 * Age
 * Disease
 * Health conditions
-* Vital stats, like height, weight, BP, etc.
+* Vital stats. e.g. height, weight, BP, etc.

 We have a draft specification of Level 2; preliminary documents for the schema can be found [here(https://github.com/nih-cfde/specifications-and-documentation/blob/roadmap/draft-C2M2_Levels_spreadsheets/Level_definitions.csv)].
 Finalization of Level 2 will be completed to achieve a CFDE portal demonstration in December 2020.
 Level 2 can be used to represent protected data, which will require the completion of several important administrative and policy milestones.